 Design guidelines:

 Default to hand-written CSS or resources from the brand/design system.
-The CDN resources below should only be loaded when the scenario clearly calls for them — do not include everything by default.
+Only load a CDN when the scenario clearly calls for it — never include everything by default.

 Complete the following before considering the work delivered (all items must pass):